jianfch/stable-ts/README.md

 ### What's new in 2.0.0 ?
 - updated to use Whisper's more reliable word-level timestamps method.
-- the more reliable word timestamps allows regrouping segments word by word.
+- the more reliable word timestamps allows regrouping all words into segments with more natural boundaries.
 - can now suppress silence with [Silero VAD](https://github.com/snakers4/silero-vad) (requires PyTorch 1.2.0+)
 - non-VAD silence suppression is also more robust
 - see [Quick 1.X → 2.X Guide](#quick-1x--2x-guide)